 Po from Kung Fu Panda is another great example.
 He is an idiot, a fool and a chosen one, but what really makes him an All Loving Hero is that he doesn't hate anybody, not even Lord Shenwho killed his parents and repeatedly tried to kill him.
 He still forgave him and even tried to help him let go of his own troubled past.

 Moses from The Prince of Egypt.
 Even after learning that his adopted family were responsible for killing and enslaving his people, he still didn't hate them.
 He wanted to believe that Ramses could change.
 He begs him to stop enslaving the Hebrews or the Egyptians and his son will be killed by the Plague.
-Which happened.
+Which happened, and he still takes the time to cry for them even after being told the Hebrews were free to go.
 Also even when Ramses betrayed him by going to kill all of his people, and had no choice but to close the Red Sea on him, Moses still worried if Ramses was still alive.

 Films — Live-Action